Ancient of Days: Latter-day Saints

 In the Church of Jesus Christ of Latter-day Saints, the title Ancient of Days belongs to Adam, the oldest and earliest man, who is also identified with the archangel Michael.

+Urantia

+According to the Urantia Book, the Ancients of Days are an order of celestial beings created by the Trinity to serve in groups of three as the rulers of the seven superuniverses of time and space.